researchart/rose6icse/submissions/reusable/icse20-main-1059/README.md

 1. `cd` into the directory of the artifact that contains the jar file (`debug-inputs.jar`), which must also contain a folder named `testfiles` that contains the mutated files and the working original files.
 An appropriate folder containing test files from the evaluation is provided in the artifact.
 On the provided VM, this folder is `~/Artifact/`.
 4. Run the program using the following command line arguments:
 `java -jar debug-inputs.jar -R <n>`, replacing `<n>` with the number of test files that you want to run consecutively.
 If you run the program multiple times, the test results are merged automatically.
-5. To generate the results files, i.e. the CSV files and GNU Plot files from the paper's evaluation, run `java -jar debug-inputs.jar -S`.
+5. To generate the results files, i.e. the CSV files and GNU Plot files from the paper evaluation, run `java -jar debug-inputs.jar -S`.
 This will create the test results inside the `results` folder.

 The program includes a command-line switch to filter out corrupted files in a directory of crawled files.
 To run this filter, use `java -jar debug-inputs.jar -F -i <crawled-files-directory> -o <copy-to>`.